-If you received benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States, you may subtract the amount you received or \$3,500, whichever is less.
-If both you and your spouse each received such income, each spouse may subtract the amount received or \$3,500, whichever is less.
+Beginning with tax year 2021, if you received benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States, you may subtract 100% of the amount you received.
+If both you and your spouse each received such income, each spouse may subtract 100% of the amount received.